 “Same at you, asshole.
 But you know that’s not true.
 We have something special.
 This strange connection.
 I felt it the first time I saw you.
 We’re a good team.”

 “That’s what Marcie said.
 That we’re good for each other.
 That we look out for each other.
 She’s the only girlfriend you had that I ever really liked.
 The others didn’t stack up.
 Paula and Susan were no way good enough for you.
 Well, I kinda liked Jenny.
 But you two were getting way too serious.
 Sometimes it felt like you were leaving me.
 It’s me and you, bro.
+Always and forever.
 We’re bonded.
 We belong together.
 I’m no homo but you know it’s always bros before hos.
 It’s us against them.
 We’re like Butch and Sundance, or Thelma and Louise on testosterone.”

 “As I recall, those didn’t end too well.”